Axinom/drm-quick-start/Readme.md

 ![](Images/Concepts - license.png)

 To play the video, a DRM-capable player needs to decrypt the media samples.
-For this, it needs access to the concent keys, which are delivered in a **license** that also defines the conditions under which the content keys may be used (e.g. expiration).
+For this, it needs access to the content keys, which are delivered in a **license** that also defines the conditions under which the content keys may be used (e.g. expiration).

 ![](Images/Concepts - license acquisition.png)